Pros and Cons of Genetically Modified Organisms (GMOs)

 There is widespread skepticism when it comes to the public’s perception of GMOs, meaning genetically modified organisms .
 Perhaps intuitively the idea of breeding organisms whose genetic material has been altered using genetic engineering techniques does not sound very appealing.
 The fact is that humans have been tampering with the genetic code of our seeds, plants and animals for centuries.

-When humans started domesticating animals and breeding some with others we were essentially changing the genetic make-up of those animals to produce offspring that met some criteria better than others.
-What radically changed in the 20th century was that this process of change that took years if not decades to complete on the basis of trial and error, could now be done fast and in principle, much more effectively².
+When humans started domesticating animals and breeding them with others, we were essentially changing the genetic make-up of those animals to produce offspring that met some criteria better than others.
+What radically changed in the 20th century was that this process, which previously took years if not decades to complete on the basis of trial and error, could now be done fast and in principle, much more effectively .